andrijun0406/DellAzureStackHCI/Deployment/README.md

 Set-WinUserLanguageList en-US
 Set-WinSystemLocale -systemlocale en-US
 ```
-or you can use this script [Set-KeyboardSettings.ps1](Set-KeyboardSettings.ps1) found on ISO file.
+or you can use this script [Set-KeyboardSettings.ps1](Set-KeyboardSettings.ps1) found on ISO file (mapped to Drive D: using iDRAC virtual media)
 ```powershell
 D:\Set-KeyboardSettings.ps1
 ```